 Many devices have been created to perform the function of electrical safety, the most popular and common of which is a circuit breaker.
+Have you been asking yourself, “what does a circuit breaker do?”
 Unfamiliar with the use and operation of these electrical safety mainstays?
-PSI Control Solutions can help you understand the how and why!
+PSI Control Solutions can help you understand how and why!

 In its simplest form, a circuit breaker is an automatic circuit protection system.
 Breakers are installed in an electrical panel (breaker box) and each circuit is attached to a singular breaker.
 The breaker will monitor the circuit and in the event of a complication such as an overload, the breaker will immediately shut off that circuit.
 This is often colloquially called a “breaker trip” or “tripping a breaker” and it commonly happens when appliances or equipment acts up or too many high-power draw tools are placed (plugged into) a single circuit.

 Think about a home outlet with a space heater, a television, and a vacuum all plugged into it.
 This would almost certainly cause a breaker trip, which will shut off access and operation of that circuit until the problem is fixed and the breaker is reset and placed back into position.

 How Does a Breaker Differ from a Fuse?

 Fuses and breakers serve the same purpose overall, though breakers in many cases have overtaken fuses in use (these is not always the case, of course, as fuses still see niche use in many appliances and commercial applications, but it does represent the majority of situations).
 The primary difference between a fuse and a breaker is that a breaker can be reused until it wears out, which tends to take quite a bit of time.
 A fuse, on the other hand, can only be used once.
 Fuses are a glass cylinder that contains a thin filament, and when tripped, the filament will burn off, melt, or otherwise become useless, and in some cases, the glass cylinder may even crack.